Hardiness zones

 Propagation: Sow seeds in early fall for following spring bloom.
 If one allows the bolting flowers stalks to remain and set fruit, then hollyhock will naturalize (reseed itself) especially in more mesic landscape settings.

-Additional comments: Hollyhock is an old fashioned biennial for nostalgic flower gardens.
+Additional comments: Hollyhock is a wonderful, old-fashioned biennial for nostalgic flower gardens.
 It grows especially well in Flagstaff and Prescott gardens during summer and at all other times of the year in Phoenix.
 Alcea contains about 60 species all from the Mediterranean to central Asia.